Critics warn Apple about Google's suppression of "chokepoints" | ExBulletin

 Critics warn Apple about Google’s suppression of “chokepoints”

+Google and Apple have been hanged in the market for applications that allow users to watch movies and call vehicles.
+Faced with more and more new laws and legal issues, we are faced with regulatory scrutiny of concerns that regulatory control is a competitive-killing monopoly.

-Critics of Apple and Google said on Friday that global domination of high-tech giants serves as a convenient online chokepoint for authoritarian governments to crack down on oppositions and fraudulent elections.
+According to critics from Apple and Google, global domination of tech giants serves as a convenient online chokepoint for authoritarian governments to crack down on oppositions and fraudulent elections.

 Both companies faced international anger after withdrawing Russia’s opposition voting app from the online marketplace in response to increasing pressure from authorities, including threats of arrest.